View Wyland Estus's Obituary on scrantontimes.com and share memories

-Wyland A. Estus, Lake Ariel, died Friday in the Regional Hospital of Scranton, peacefully, with his family by his side.
+Wyland A. Estus, Lake Ariel, died Friday at Regional Hospital of Scranton, peacefully, with his family by his side.
 His wife is Anna Estus.

 |